The Delaware DUI Defender

 NEVER ADMIT DRINKING OR USING DRUGS.

-- Never admit to drinking, even if you have had “only had two beers” Never admit to using drugs.
-Admitting to drinking or using drugs then driving gives the police a reason to arrest you and charge you with a crime!
+- Never admit to drinking, even if you have “only had two beers.”
+Never admit to using drugs.
+Admitting to drinking or using drugs and then driving gives the police a reason to investigate you for DUI.
+It also often gives them legal grounds to search your person and/or vehicle, and possibly even grounds to arrest you for DUI.
 You have a CONSTITUTIONAL RIGHT under the Fifth Amendment to remain silent.
 Abraham Lincoln said, “It is better to say nothing and be thought a fool than to open your mouth and remove all doubt.”
-I say, “It is better to say nothing and feel like a fool than to open your mouth and give the police probable cause to arrest you for DUI”
+I say, “It is better to say nothing and feel like a fool than to open your mouth and give the police probable cause to arrest you for DUI.”

-DECIDE ahead of time if you’ll take the field sobriety tests and the Intoxilyzer if you are pulled over.
+DECIDE ahead of time if you’ll take the field sobriety and breath tests if you are pulled over.

-- BAD THINGS ABOUT REFUSING THE TESTS: If you refuse these tests, the police officer can take you to the hospital and force you to undergo a blood test to determine if your BAC is over the limit.
+- WHAT IF YOU REFUSE THE TESTS?
+If you refuse these tests, the police officer can force you to submit to a blood test to determine if your BAC is over the limit.
+However, the police must first have either your permission or a search warrant to take your blood.
 The blood test is more accurate than the Intoxilyzer.
 So if you are over the limit, the blood test will be stronger evidence at trial than the Intoxilyzer.
-If you refuse these tests, your license can be suspended for one year.
+If you refuse these tests, your license can be suspended for one year, but this is NOT automatic.

 - GOOD THINGS ABOUT REFUSING THE TESTS: In our experience, sometimes they don’t take people for a blood draw.
 It’s a lot more trouble.
 With no blood and no breath, there’s really not much evidence to support the State’s criminal case (you’re probably still going to lose your license through DMV).
 If they do take you for a blood draw, the evidence becomes more complicated for the prosecutor because she may have to bring in the people who drew your blood to testify and they have more important things to do… such as treating patients.
 Also, the field sobriety tests are set up for you to fail.
 The officer determines in his own subjective opinion whether you pass or fail.
 Why would you take a test you are destined to fail?